PolymerBootstrapElements/bs-button/README.md

 3. Code

-4. Create or update *./test* for each polymer component you modify.
+4. Create or update [test suite](test/) for each polymer component you modify.

 5. Update [demo page](demo/index.html) and [README.md](README.md) (this file) if applicable.